uccross/open-source-autonomous-vehicle-controller/path-finding/data/images/Readme.md

 - images(.jpg)
 - Annotations(.xml)

-The dataset has been pre-processed and augmented using the following steps
+The dataset has been pre-processed and augmented using the following steps.
+The entire dataset can be found [here](https://drive.google.com/drive/folders/1A3o8T2bHrwRLA4A5kCp0XCPeP-5Zgykv?usp=sharing)

 **PREPROCESSING**
 - Resize: Stretch to 224x224<br>